Sunday, 29 September 2024

 Lots of materials will be provided but it’s also an opportunity to bring along and utilise all the precious (or non precious) scraps you have been saving and not known what to do with.

 I sorted out some threads & fabrics but Christine assured me she would have plenty to choose from & she did.
-The drive out to north Shropshire is pretty, I should have allowed more time for a stop at Whittington castle, I will return on another day.
+The drive out to north Shropshire is pretty, I should have allowed more time for a stop at Whittington castle, I will return on another day because it is a pretty part of our county of Shropshire.

 Tea, coffee & cakes awaited us as we arrived at the lovely village hall with the stunning work set out as inspiration & of course, lots of fabrics to choose from.